Risperdal Drug Injury Lawyer

 We’re Here to Help

-At Ferrer Poirot Feller Daniel, we’re dedicated to protecting victims’ rights against aggressive pharmaceutical giants.
+At Ferrer Poirot Feller, we’re dedicated to protecting victims’ rights against aggressive pharmaceutical giants.
 If you or your child took Risperdal before 2007 and developed gynecomastia, we want to speak to you.
 Our Risperdal drug injury attorneys can help you get the compensation you deserve for your medical bills, pain and suffering, and other injury-related expenses.
 So don’t wait any longer—get the legal help you need, today.

 Risperdal® is a registered trademark of Johnson & Johnson, and is used here only to identify the product in question.